Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

          git clone --recursive https://github.com/jp9000/obs-studio.git

 * NOTE: OBS on windows currently requires VS2013 with the latest update, as obs-studio uses both C99 and C++11.
 Express might not be supported at this time (though if not, then it'll be fixed it at some point).
 You can always just get VS2013 Community Edition for free.
+In case you want to try with VS2015, [this hint](http://stackoverflow.com/a/32418900/2896619) might be useful regarding a linking error (*LNK2001 : unresolved external symbol _sprintf*) in the `text-freetype2` project.

 * Download (or build) development packages of FFmpeg, x264, Qt5, cURL.
 Pre-built windows dependencies (excluding Qt) for VS2013 can be found here:  http://code.fosshub.com/OBS/downloads